OpenVisualCloud/VDI-Toolkit/modules/multidispscreencap/README.md

 ffplay_streams.bat 2 0 127.0.0.1 8554
 # 5 For encode file dump mode, after step #3 is finished, "%encode-dump-path%*.mp4" can be found in "bin" folder.
 ```

+## License
+MultiDisplayScreenCapture module is licensed under MIT license.
+Note that MIT license is only the license for Intel VDI Tool Kit itself, independent of its third-party dependencies, which are separately licensed.

+One of the dependecies FFmpeg is an open source project licensed under LGPL and GPL.
+See https://www.ffmpeg.org/legal.html.
+You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.